JUSTINMKAUFMAN/TwitterReplyBot/README.md

 `func output(for reply: Reply, _ completion: @escaping ((String) -> Void))`

-The `Bot` then calls its module's `output` method anytime it detects a new Tweet and automatically posts a reply (from the bot) with the string it received.
+The `Bot` calls its module's `output` method anytime it detects a new Tweet and automatically posts a reply (from the bot) with the string it received.

 ## Background